Common Inquiries

 Brain mapping.
 We will give you instructions on what you need to do before having your electrical activity measured and artifacted.

-A complete presentation and review of your qEEG results and protocol design with physician and director of nA, PC.
-Before this appointment there is an internal review with 3 professionals reviewing all clinical data, comparison with map, and design of individual protocol.
+A complete presentation and review of your qEEG results and protocol design with Director of nA, PC.
+Before this appointment there is an internal review with neuroAgility’s Medical Director, and team consultant reviewing all clinical data, comparison with map, and design of individual protocol.
 After this review, we will then begin neurofeedback training.

 How many sessions of neurofeedback will I need?